 Everything changed when I began working with my mentor, Dr. Aline LaPierre.
 Dr. LaPierre is a Somatic Experiencing practitioner and also the creator of NeuroAffective Touch.

 Experiencing NATouch and Somatic Experiencing for the first time was truly life changing for me.
 It was such a relief to feel like I didn’t need to come up with all the words to describe my experience, and that my body’s felt sense, combined with the supportive presence of a skilled therapist, could help me begin the journey of discovering the words for the things that had no words.

 Because of the work we did, I was able to graduate Magna Cum Laude from UCLA, while simultaneously beginning the training for becoming a Somatic Experiencing practitioner without burning out or having anymore panic attacks.
-It also gave me the confidence to pursue a Master’s degree in Clinical Psychology at Antioch University, while also training to become a Neuroaffective Touch practitioner.
+It also gave me the confidence to pursue a Master’s degree in Clinical Psychology at Antioch University, while also training to become a Neuroaffective Touch practitioner and eventually becoming a Licensed Marriage and Family Therapist (LMFT #123783).
 I also have a background in massage therapy, so throughout my journey in psychology academia, I always knew that the body could not be left out of the therapeutic process.

 Many of my clients report that by working with me they have learned how to give themselves the validation and support that was never offered growing up.
 As a result, they now have a nurturing internal voice, they feel empowered, more connected to their bodies, trust themselves, have clearer boundaries and are better at communicating in relationships.
 That is why I named my business “A Safe Place Therapy” because together we will create a safe place for you to explore and discover the greatness that you are.